SvarDOS/core/dir2amb/readme.txt

 It relies on the following tools:

-ambpack, bash, dos2unix, fold, mvcomp, sed, tr
+ambpack, bash, dos2unix, expand, fold, mvcomp, sed